Ferenc Puskás: Golden Team

-Puskás made his debut for Hungary team on 20 August 1945 and scored in a 5–2 win over Austria.
+Puskás made his debut for Hungary on 20 August 1945 and scored in a 5–2 win over Austria.
 He went on to play 85 games and scored 84 times for Hungary.
 His international goal record included two hat tricks against Austria, one against Luxembourg and four goals in a 12–0 win over Albania.
 Together with Zoltán Czibor, Sándor Kocsis, József Bozsik, and Nándor Hidegkuti, he formed the nucleus of the Golden Team that was to remain unbeaten for 32 consecutive games.
 During this run, they became Olympic Champions in 1952, beating Yugoslavia 2–0 in the final in Helsinki.
 Puskás scored four times at the Olympic tournament, including the opening goal in the final.
 They also defeated England twice, first with a 6–3 win at Wembley Stadium, and then 7–1 in Budapest.
 Puskás scored two goals in each game against England.
 In 1953, they also won the 1948-53 Central European International Cup.
 Hungary won the championship after finishing top of the table with 11 points.
 Puskás finished the tournament as top scorer with ten goals and scored twice as Hungary claimed the trophy with a 3–0 win over Italy at the Stadio Olimpico in 1953.

 Puskás scored three goals in the two first-round matches Hungary played at the 1954 FIFA World Cup.
 They defeated South Korea 9–0 and then West Germany 8–3.
 In the latter game, he suffered a hairline fracture of the ankle after a tackle by Werner Liebrich, and did not return until the final.

 Puskás played the entire 1954 World Cup final against West Germany with a hairline fracture.
 Despite this, he scored his fourth goal of the tournament to put Hungary ahead after six minutes, and with Czibor adding another goal two minutes later, it seemed that the pre-tournament favorites would take the title.
 However, the West Germans pulled back two goals before half time, with six minutes left the West Germans scored the winner.
 Two minutes from the end of the match Puskás scored a late equalizer but the goal was disallowed due to an offside call.
 Ending the Golden years with a silver medal at the 1955-60 Central European International Cup, making it a grand total of two gold/titles and two silver for the Mighty Magyars.